GDSC-IGDTUW-Autumn-of-Code-2022/dsa-foundation/Palindromic String/README.md

 #### Step 3 (Case 3)

-When x==y, we can't have a palindrome as all uniqye characters would equla to the length of string, so output = -1.
+When x==y, we can't have a palindrome as all uniqye characters would equal to the length of string, so output = -1.

 elif (x==y):
         print(-1)